JuliaLang/julia/doc/manual/getting-started.rst

 its value.
 If an expression is entered into an interactive session with a trailing semicolon, its value is not shown.
 The variable ``ans`` is bound to the value of the last evaluated expression whether it is shown or not.
+The ``ans`` variable is only bound in interactive sessions, not when Julia code is run in other ways.

 To evaluate expressions written in a source file ``file.jl``, write ``include("file.jl")``.